Your Guide to Diving Micronesia

-Wreck diving mavens head to Truk (Chuuk) and the world's most diverse wreck diving on a Japanese fleet sunk by Americans during WWII.
+Wreck diving mavens head to Truk (properly called Chuuk) and the world's most diverse wreck diving on a Japanese freighter fleet sunk by Americans during WWII.

-Most wreck dives, other than on the superstructures, exceed 80 feet, but they're great even without penetration.
-The wrecks are starting to suffer and many artifacts that should have been left alone have been purloined, but the ships are festooned with coral, and most all the unique reef fish of the Pacific have made them home.
+Most wreck dives, other than on the superstructures, exceed 80ft (24m) deep, but they're great even without penetration.
+The wrecks are starting to suffer, and many artifacts that should have been left alone have been purloined, but the ships are festooned with coral, and most all the unique reef fish of the Pacific have made them home.

 When diving Truk expect calm water, occasional poor visibility, and hot weather.
 Both destinations are such a long haul that divers usually stop at a second island to amortize their trip costs.
-Yap has been the traditional stopover, but the diving in Kosrae and Pohnpei may be better choices.
+Yap has been the traditional stopover, known for manta encounters, but the diving in Kosrae and Pohnpei may be better choices.

 Micronesia Seasonal Dive Planner